rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 The Pi-Hole project also maintains a list of excellent advertising-littered pages that you can test: https://pi-hole.net/pages-to-test-ad-blocking-performance/

+# Security and Lockdown

+You may not be comfortable leaving the Pi-Hole web interface accessible on a Public IP

+If you do not wish for the Pi-Hole web interface to be accessible publicly, disable Port 80 in your Google Cloud Firewall.

+1. Log into Google Cloud Console: https://console.cloud.google.com/
+2. Ensure your Project is selected in the blue bar at the top (next to the words "Google Cloud Console); by default it should be
+3. Click the Hamburger Menu at the top left, click **VPC Network** and click **Firewall Rules**
+4. Click **default-allow-http** in the table
+5. Click **Edit** at the top of the page
+6. Click **Disable Rule** above the "Save" button to reveal a radio button group
+7. Select **Disabled**
+8. Click the **Save** button

+To access your Pi-Hole web interface once you do this, you will have to connect via VPN, and then go to http://10.8.0.1 if you are using a UDP profile (desirable), or http://10.9.0.1 if you are using the TCP profile (less desirable).

+Other Firewall rules you can safely disable:

+- **default-allow-rdp** is not necessary, because your Pi-Hole is not running on a Windows server and there is no service running on Port 3389

+Firewall rules that are inconvenient to disable:

+- **default-allow-ssh** should really only be open to Google's private network, alas they leave it open to the whole world by default.
+Nobody can successfully brute force their way into your server on Port 22, because it's not secured with passwords.
+It is secured with keys.
+If you disable this rule, you will not be able to use the browser based SSH interface in the Google Cloud Console until you re-enable this rule.

 # Contributions Welcome

 If there is something that can be done better, or if this documentation can be improved in any way, please submit a Pull Request with your fixes or edits.